Multilingual Simplification of Medical Texts: Evaluation of Simplification Models

 \paragraph{Results.} The human evaluation results presented in Table \ref{table:human_eval} agree with many of the automatic metrics.
 First, annotators found English outputs from the mT5 models to be more factual and fluent than those from the other languages.
 Similarly, factuality and fluency also improved with the filtered dataset for the most part (as was also indicated by the automatic metrics).
 This is probably due to filtering removing less extractive sentence pairs from the training set.
 However, for French and Farsi, filtering slightly worsened the factuality and fluency, perhaps due to the fewer number of examples in the data.
-As for the effect of filtering on simplicity, with the exception of English outputs, filtering also seems make outputs simpler.
+For simplicity, with the exception of English, filtering also seems to make outputs simpler.

-There is a stark difference in all three characteristics between the GPT-3 and the mT5 outputs.
-GPT-3 produced significantly more factually consistent and more fluent text.
-With respect to simplicity, mT5 outputs were deemed simpler with the exception of English.
+There is a stark difference between the GPT-3 and the mT5 outputs.
+GPT-3 produced significantly more faithful and fluent text while mT5 outputs were deemed simpler with the exception of English.
 However, qualitative feedback from annotators suggests that non-English GPT-3 outputs are skewed due to a severe degree of extractiveness; in some cases, the output is simply a word-for-word translation of the input.
-This inflates the factuality and fluency scores, but this level of extractiveness is manifest in the simplicity scores.
-The only area where GPT-3 does proper simplification is in the typical English to English case.
-It seems GPT-3 may be limited in its ability to perform multilingual simplification.
+This inflates the factuality and fluency scores, but this level of extractiveness is manifest in the simplicity scores; GPT-3 does proper simplification only for the English to English case.

 The trends in the results for Flan-T5 mirror those for GPT-3.
 When comparing zero-shot generations to fine-tuned generations, it is clear that Flan-T5 is limited in its ability to perform multilingual simplification.
 Not only are generations less simplified, but they frequently have factual and fluency errors.